 - Attending an orientation session

-- Using a sign up system to set up your specific time/location for being on a shift
+- Using an online sign up system to set up your specific time/location for being on a shift

 - Wearing your Ambassador “identifier”, which will be supplied to you (shirt and or pin)

 - Cheerfully engaging the public.
-Ambassadors will be stationed at the Virtual Trailhead at Maple Street and Ute Pass Ave or at a designated, high traffic area.
+Ambassadors will be stationed at the Town Welcome Center at Maple Street and Ute Pass Ave or at a designated, high traffic area.
 Ambassadors will be trained to distribute information about the following: